akamai/terraform-provider-akamai/docs/resources/dns_record.md

 * hardware - Type of hardware the host uses.
 A machine name or CPU type may be up to 40 characters taken from the set of uppercase letters, digits, and the two punctuation characters hyphen and slash.
 It must start with a letter, and end with a letter.
 * software - Type of software the host uses.
 A system name may be up to 40 characters taken from the set of uppercase letters, digits, and the two punctuation characters hyphen and slash.
 It must start with a letter, and end with a letter or digit.

+### HTTPS Record

+The following fields are required:

+* svc_priority - Service priority associated with endpoint.
+Value mist be between 0 and 65535.
+A piority of 0 enables alias mode.
+* svc_params - Space seperated list of endpoint parameters.
+Not allowed if service priority is 0.
+* target_name - Domain name of the service endpoint.

 ### LOC Record

 The following field is required: